stopar/video-abdyasin/README.markdown

 1. Video uploads are done separately and in the moderato's page.
 You can choose your own provider; Amazon S3 or Rackspace Cloudfiles.

 2. Once you've selected a cloud storage do not forget to change the video source address for the location of the videos.
-See app/views/show.html.erb
+See app/views/lectures/show.html.erb

 3. You can use the same cloud storage to store the poster and thumbnails for the videos.
 Set your own keys for the cloud storage at: config/initializers/carrierwave.rb

+4. You need to get a key for the Sublime video.
+You can obtain one at [Sublime Player's site](http://sublimevideo.net).
+Change it at app/views/layouts/application.html.erb

 ## Setup